 This enormous island nation is popular due to the fact that’s it’s home to countless animal species some of which aren’t found anywhere else on planet earth.
 Including the aesthetically unique lemurs of Madagascar.
 It really is a paradise of rainforests, beaches and reefs.

 From royal palaces, national parks and ancient burial grounds Madagascar really is a land of wonder and mystique.
 Here are five must see destinations for your next Madagascan adventure…

 Ranomafana National Park

-This is the area in which one of the Madagascar’s most famed national parks are located.
+This is the area in which one of Madagascar’s most famed national parks is located.
 This is also the region of the endangered Golden lemur.
-One animal’s food is another’s poison as the iconic creature’s diet consists entirely of a certain variety of a bamboo.
-However this particular bamboo contains lethal doses of cyanide for which other animals wouldn’t last one bite.
+One animal’s food is another’s poison as the iconic creature’s diet consists entirely of a certain variety of bamboo.
+However, this particular bamboo contains lethal doses of cyanide for which other animals wouldn’t last one bite.

 Avenue of the Baobabs

 This could be one of the most visited tourist attractions in all of Madagascar and the gigantic baobabs which are said to be roughly 800 years old can be found along the gravel road between Morondava and Belon’l Tsiribihina towards the west of the country.
 This famed site is, unfortunately, the result of deforestation for the sake of agriculture and many years prior to this, the area was the location of a lush forest.
 The baobabs are all that remain.

 This is considered to be one of the holiest destinations on the entire island and its illustrious 500 year history is a testament to this fact.
 This is said to be an area of the Madagascan royalty of yesteryear.
 The wall which protects the village is believed to have been built in 1847 and was originally assembled with mortar consisting of egg whites and lime.
 This multifaceted area is believed to have been the home of King Andrianampoinimerina and it also boasts relics from this era including artifacts such as weapons, drums and talismans.